taocpp/json/doc/Events-Interface.md

 Such a consumer will not benefit from implementing the functions with movable arguments since it has no place to move the arguments to.
 If the format it writes requires the encoding of objects and arrays to start with the number of array elements or object members, respectively, then the consumer might not implement the begin/end-array/object methods without size.

-A consumer that does not need the sizes of arrays and objects in the begin/end-calls, and that does not benefit from receiving movable arguments, can implement a reduced interface that - thanks to default arguments and the view-classes' implicit constructors - can still accept all function calls that the full interface can.
+An Events Consumer that does not need the sizes of arrays and objects in the begin/end-calls, and that does not benefit from receiving movable arguments, can implement a reduced interface that - thanks to default arguments and the view-classes' implicit constructors - can still accept all function calls that the full interface can.

 ```c++
 struct reduced_consumer